basstian-ai/Featuremachine/README.md

 # Featuremachine
-Features for a new project
+Features for a new project.